-As mentioned earlier, you can serve omelet with your favorite bread, salad or fruits.
-If you have an omelet for breakfast you can have baked beans and sausages on the side (my favorite!)
+Like I said, you can serve an omelet with your favorite bread, salad, or fruits.
+If you have an omelet for breakfast you can have baked beans and sausages on the side (my favorite!).

-For variety, you can put some toppings.
-In addition to fresh chopped herbs, try sour cream, chocolate or strawberry jam.
-Or green beans or olives.
+For variety, you can put some toppings: fresh chopped herbs, sour cream, chocolate, strawberry jam, green beans, or olives.
 The choice is yours.

 Different Omelet Recipes from Other Parts of the World

-For varieties, try the following ingredients for omelet cooked in different styles from various countries around the world.
+For varieties, try the following ingredients for omelets cooked in different styles from various countries around the world.

-You will need eggs, milk or water, oil or butter, and salt and pepper to taste, in addition to the ingredients, listed below.
-The cooking method is almost similar to what was described earlier.
+You need eggs, water, oil or butter, salt, and pepper to taste, in addition to the ingredients, listed below.
+The cooking method is almost similar as outlined earlier.
 Try them and choose your favorite.

 Shiitake Mushrooms, Shallots, Bean Sprouts, Diced Ham, Soy Sauce, Ginger Spice, Prawns, Diced Chicken